s9096309/movie_app/README.md

       }
   }
   ```
+- Use the Flask-powered app to manage movies, including adding new movies, updating ratings, or deleting entries.
-- Run `main.py` to regenerate the static website with updated movie data.
+- Run `main.py` to start the Flask server and interact with the movie database via the web interface.

 ### Requirements
 This project requires Python 3.x and the following dependencies:
-- Flask==3.1.0 (for rendering templates)
+- Flask==3.1.0 (for serving the dynamic web app)
 - Requests==2.32.3 (for fetching data, if needed)
 - Matplotlib~=3.9.2 (for optional rating visualizations)

 ### License
 This project is licensed under the MIT License.

+---

+This version makes it clear that Flask is used to power the dynamic web application and includes setup instructions for running the server.
+Let me know if you'd like to adjust or add anything else!